update: 25-05-2024

 – in the page of a family name, the list of the people in FactGrid bearing this name; ex: Müller.

-– in the page of an institution (for instance a learned society), the list of the people in FactGrid who are members of this institution; ex: the mesmerist Society of Universal Harmony in Paris.
+– in the page of an institution (for instance a learned society), the list of the people in FactGrid who are members of this institution; ex: the mesmerist Society of Harmony in Paris.

 – in the page of an address, the list of the people in FactGrid living at this address; ex: Square d’Orléans, no. 9 in Paris, where the composer Frédéric Chopin lived from 1842 to 1849.